Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 00.28.57 UTC
+- WIB: Sabtu, 6 Desember 2025 01.39.21 UTC
-- WITA: Sabtu, 6 Desember 2025 01.28.57 UTC
+- WITA: Sabtu, 6 Desember 2025 02.39.21 UTC
-- WIT: Sabtu, 6 Desember 2025 02.28.57 UTC
+- WIT: Sabtu, 6 Desember 2025 03.39.21 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude